pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ℹ Due to differences in implementation details, parameters such as c1, c2, c3 and sigma can refer to the [demofusion](https://ruoyidu.github.io/demofusion/demofusion.html), but may not be entirely effective sometimes.
 If there are blurred images, it is recommended to increase c3 and reduce Sigma.

+ℹ There is a slight difference in the results of Mixture mode, but the inference time of UNet will increase by about 50%.
+It is not recommended to enable it under normal circumstances.

 ![demo-example](https://github.com/Jaylen-Lee/image-demo/blob/main/example.png?raw=true)

 #### Example: txt2img, 1024 * 1024 image 3x upscale

 - Params：

-  - Step=45, sampler=Euler, same prompt as official demofusion, random seed 35, model SDXL1.0
+  - Step=45, sampler=Euler, same prompt as official demofusion, model SDXL1.0

-  - Denoising Strength for Substage = 0.85， Sigma=0.5，use default values for the rest，enable tilevae
+  - Sigma=0.5，use default values for the rest，enable tilevae

-  - Device： 4060ti 16GB
+  - Device: 4060ti 16GB
   - The following are the images obtained at a resolution of 1024, 2048, and 3072

   ![demo-result](https://github.com/Jaylen-Lee/image-demo/blob/main/3.png?raw=true)